mongfer450/mongfer/README.md

 🔍Focus On:  Web development
 💬Coding Languages:  JavaScript, C++

-Nothing must for now wait for update....
+Nothing much for now
+  wait for update....